 Is the inability to ‘switch-off’ outside of work effecting employees within your organization?
 To help your employees resist the lure of the mobile phone, and be more productive at work, it’s time we found ways to encourage people to focus on the task at hand.
 One simple strategy is to close e-mails for set periods of time throughout the day and put phones out of sight.

-To ensure we’re getting the best out of ourselves and our employees, sign up to the Mind Gym webinar, on November 21st – “Thriving, striving or surviving?
+To ensure we’re getting the best out of ourselves and our employees, watch our webinar, on November 21st – “Thriving, striving or surviving?
 Building organizations that flourish” here.

 If you press accept, we’ll assume you are happy with this.